cryptocrowd-city/xcrc-wallet/doc/bulwark-core/Running-Bulwark.md

 ### Batch automation

-To work with batch, you have to start the daemon (bulwarkd.exe).
-The bulwarkd.exe run with option "-server" will respond with GUI-messages you are not able to process its answers.
+To work with batch, you have to start the daemon (cryptocrowdd.exe).
+The cryptocrowdd.exe run with option "-server" will respond with GUI-messages you are not able to process its answers.